 We discuss the difference between Iron Deficiency and Anaemia and how the former leads to the latter.
-A common presentation in Clinic is patients whose blood tests show they are low in Iron and borderline Iron deficient – but not necessarily Anaemic.
+A common presentation in the clinic is patients whose blood tests show they are low in Iron and borderline Iron deficiency, but not necessarily Anemia.
 Rather than letting things go from bad to worse our experienced Naturopaths and Nutritionists can guide you on dietary changes, correct dosing, the best type of iron supplements and the duration of time required to correct iron status.

 When Iron Deficiency becomes Anaemia